-Tim wrote the collaborative short film ‘Coalition of the Willing’ (2010), directed by British film maker Simon Robson.
-Coalition was made by a network of 20 animation teams totalling 77 people.
-You can watch the film here.
-Coalition won the Grand Jury Prize at the 2010 Hampton International Film Festival, Best Short Film at the 2012 San Francisco Green Film Festival, and Best Environmental Short Film at 2011 FlickerFest Sydney.
+Tim Rayner is a philosopher and social entrepreneur.
+He wrote ‘Coalition of the Willing’ (2010), a collaborative short film directed by the British film maker Simon Robson.
+‘Coalition of the Willing’ was made by a network of 20 animation teams spread across three continents, totalling 77 people.
+It won the Grand Jury Prize (Real Life Category) at the 2010 Hampton International Film Festival, Best Short Film at the 2012 San Francisco Green Film Festival, and Best Environmental Short at 2011 FlickerFest Sydney.